-Overview of Mental Health Resources in Oceanside, California
+Mental Health Resources in Oceanside, California

 Oceanside in San Diego County, California is a coastal city.
 According to the last report in 2010 by the U.S. Census, there was a population of 167,086 and it is estimated to be at 173,829 for 2017.
 Almost 20% of the population is foreign-born.
-The city is proud of restoring its historical houses and the ample amounts of activities that occur on its lengthy beach strip.
+The city is proud of restoring its historical houses and the ample amount of activities that occur on its lengthy beach strip.
 The Census states that Oceanside has a total area of 42.2 square miles.
 The climate is semi-arid with maritime winds.
 The median household income in 2016 was $58,949 and 11.6% were below the poverty line.
 The top employers are Tri-City Medical Center, the City of Oceanside, and Mira Costa College.
 One of the main attractions of the city is the Oceanside Pier, which is one of the longest wooden piers on the western U.S. coastline.
-The Turkey Trot draws an estimate of 10,000 runners and walkers from 46 states and 8 different countries.
+The Turkey Trot draws an estimated 10,000 runners and walkers from 46 states and 8 different countries.
 They have been host to Race Across America since 2006.
-This 3000 mile bicycle race is considered to be the world’s toughest sporting event.
+This 3000-mile bicycle race is considered to be the world’s toughest sporting event.
 And they host The Beach Soccer Championships.
 This festival is the largest on the west coast.
 Oceanside has been the home of many professional athletes and notable people.

 For the past 25 years, the state of California has been losing psychiatric and behavioral health care providers.
 The closing of Oceanside’s Tri-City Hospital has a damaging impact on the community’s ability to care for those with mental health disorders.
 The funding has been cut and California’s regulations on building new facilities have become too expensive.
 Hospitals and police have been needed to cover the gaps.